sainiajay/CRJudge/docs/v0.1/tests_structure.md

 Input/Output Comparison method
 ------------------------------

 In this method, you must put some input and output files in the problem's folder.
-Sharif Judge gives each test's input file to user's code and compares user's output with the test's output.
+CRJudge gives each test's input file to user's code and compares user's output with the test's output.
 Input files must be in folder in with names input1.txt, input2.txt, … and output files must be in folder out with names output1.txt, output2.txt, …

 Tester method
 -------------

 In this method, you must provide some input test files and a C++ file (tester.cpp) and (optionally) some output test files.
-Sharif Judge gives the input test file to user's code and gets the user's output.
+CRJudge gives the input test file to user's code and gets the user's output.
 Then tester.cpp gets test's input, test's output and user's output.
 If the user's output is correct, returns 0, otherwise returns 1.

 You can use this code template for writing tester.cpp: